alfredobird/soccer-updates/README.md

 `Actualizado` line or missing rows.
 Open the failed run on the Actions tab and download the `debug` artifact: a screenshot and text dump of each page.
 When a selection fails, the log also prints every option that was visible at the time.

+Read the jornada lines in the log.
+There is one per jornada and they are numbered, so `[1/2]` followed by nothing means the walk stopped early.
+The run also prints an explicit warning when it walks fewer jornadas than it found, or when it cannot confirm the division and group on one.
+A run can finish green while having done half the work, and these lines are how you catch that.

+When a jornada fails to switch, the log says which check failed, for example `'Jornada 2' did not take: active='Jornada 1', verifiable=True, already=False, table changed=False`. `active` naming the wrong jornada means the click was reset by something else. `active` naming the right one with `table changed=False` means the button works but the view didn't re-render.
+Those need different fixes, which is why both are printed.

+### Why a run takes a few minutes

+The scraper reloads the page before each jornada rather than reusing a DOM the app has already re-rendered, and after clicking it polls for up to eight seconds for the table to change instead of sleeping a fixed amount.
+That is three page walks per run, one per jornada on two of them.
+Slower than it looks like it should be, and deliberately so: the shortcuts silently produced wrong data.

 ## Cost